ESCOMP/CTSM/doc/source/users_guide/running-special-cases/CLM-4.4-Spinning-up-the-CLM5.0-biogeochemistry-(CLMBGC-spinup).rst

  Spinup of CLM5.0-BGC
 =====================

-To get the +|version|-BGC model to a steady state, you first run it from arbitrary initial conditions using the "accelerated decomposition spinup" (-bgc_spinup on in CLM **configure**) mode for 1000 simulation years.
+To get the |version|-BGC model to a steady state, you first run it from arbitrary initial conditions using the "accelerated decomposition spinup" (-bgc_spinup on in CLM **configure**) mode for 1000 simulation years.
 After this you branch from this mode in the "final spinup" (-bgc_spinup off in CLM **configure**), and run for (at least 200+ simulation years).

 **1. 45_AD_SPINUP**
      For the first step of running 1000+ years in "-bgc_spinup on" mode, you will setup a case, and then edit the values in env_build.xml and env_run.xml so that the right configuration is turned on and the simulation is setup to run for the required length of simulation time.
 So do the following:

-Example:: AD_SPINUP Simulation for +|version|-BGC
+Example:: AD_SPINUP Simulation for |version|-BGC
 --------------------------------------------------------
 ::